MarcusNotheis/ui5con-smart-store/docs/Step2_The_Home_Component.md

 # Home component

-In this step we will make use of ```ui5-card``` as main building block for our home view.
+In this step we will make use of ```Card``` as main building block for our home view.
 We will create the "Featured" section.
 As you can see below, it consists of two "cards" - "Inventory" and "Security".
 Each of them has a header and content section with a list of important information.

 ![Alt text](./step2.png?raw=true "Home")